How Marvin Senaya Ended Up in Both Ghana and Togo Squads

 In March 2024, he called up Mohamed Diomande of Rangers at the time for friendlies against Nigeria and Uganda despite Diomande’s involvement with the Ivory Coast U23 side.

-Diomande, a Right to Dream Academy graduate who grew up in Ghana but was born in Ivory Coast, ultimately declined to represent Ghana.
+Diomande, a Right to Dream Academy graduate who grew up in Ghana but was born in the Ivory Coast, ultimately declined to represent the country.

-But Senaya's case seems different.
-With the World Cup approaching and Ghana’s right-back position in urgent need of reinforcement, Senaya could be tempted to choose the Black Stars over Togo.
+Senaya's case seems different - with the World Cup approaching and Ghana’s right-back position in urgent need of reinforcement, Senaya could be tempted to choose the Black Stars over Togo.

 Read also